Which city is cheaper, Austin or Jacksonville?

 It rains a lot this time of the year in Jacksonville.
 Jacksonville usually gets more rain in July than Austin.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Austin receives 1.9 inches (48 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Jacksonville and Austin.
+Most visitors come to Jacksonville for the city's sights and attractions and the shopping scene during these months.
 Also, the autumn months attract visitors to Austin because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Jacksonville is generally around the same temperature as Austin.
-Temperatures in Jacksonville average around 70°F (21°C), and Austin stays around 73°F (23°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and Austin fluctuates around 73°F (23°C).

 People are often attracted to the plentiful sunshine in Austin this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Austin during autumn.
 Jacksonville gets 214 hours of sunny skies, while Austin receives 214 hours of full sun in the autumn.

 The winter brings many poeple to Jacksonville as well as Austin.
+The winter months attract visitors to Jacksonville because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Austin this time of year.

 Jacksonville is around the same temperature as Austin in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and Austin stays around 51°F (11°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Austin fluctuates around 51°F (11°C).

 In the winter, Jacksonville often gets more sunshine than Austin.
 Jacksonville gets 191 hours of sunny skies this time of year, while Austin receives 163 hours of full sun.